-The two main ways Bed Bugs are brought into your home is through travelling or purchasing 2nd hand bedding or furniture.
+The two main ways Bed Bugs are brought into your home is through traveling or purchasing 2nd hand bedding or furniture.

-Travelling - The danger is staying in short term accommodation that sees a high level of turnover.
-If you leave your clothes or luggage on the floor the bed bugs are quite happy hitchhikers .
+Traveling - The danger is staying in short term accommodation that sees a high level of turnover.
+If you leave your clothes or luggage on the floor the bed bugs are quite happy hitchhikers.
 Bed Bugs can climb over and into these items and are then transported to the next location and eventually home.

 What To Do:

-When travelling try and keep your luggage off the floor.
-Don't throw worn clothes onto fabric furniture, floor or bedding.
+When traveling try and keep your luggage off the floor.
+Don't throw worn clothes onto fabric furniture, floor, or bedding.
 Where possible lift the mattress away from the bed head and bed frame and inspect for evidence of bed bugs health risk.
 Second (2nd) Hand Furniture should not be brought into the home until it has been thoroughly inspected.
-If you are buying a second hand mattress a bed bug proof mattress protector can be purchase to trap the biting insects in the mattress and eventually starve them.
-Buglock mattress protectors don't allow bed bugs out so they eventually die.
+If you are buying a second-hand mattress a bed bug proof mattress protector can be purchase to trap the biting insects in the mattress and eventually starve them.
+Bug-lock mattress protectors don't allow bed bugs out so they eventually die.